 This seminar will be presented by filmmaking professionals in their respective fields and will take place in New York City.

-Following is a sample schedule of what participants can expect throughout the one week seminar.
+Following is a sample schedule of what participants can expect throughout the 2 Day seminar.
 This is an opportunity to explore career options and, more importantly, to ask questions!